Does My Vote Matter?

 - Lenz-Holman text, Chapter 10

-- Read interviews at one or both of the following websites and then answer the questions below:
+- Read interview at the following website and then answer the questions below:

 - Which interviewee do you most closely identify with?